OWASP/owasp-mastg/Document/0x04c-Tampering-and-Reverse-Engineering.md

 In simple words, symbolic execution is mathematically analyzing a program without executing it.
 During analysis, each unknown input is represented as a mathematical variable (a symbolic value), and all the operations hence performed on these unknowns is recorded in a form of mathematical equations.
 These mathematical equations are called `constraints`.
 In the end of this analysis, a final mathematical equation is obtained, in which the variables are the inputs whose values are not known.
 SMT solvers are special programs which solve these equations to give possible values for these variables.
 To visualise this, lets use a function which takes one input and multiplies it by 279 and then subtracts the output by 30.
 The  mathematical equation for this operation on input will be `(x * 279 - 30)`, where `x` is the variable representing the input to the function.
 If the value to be multiplied is another input to this function, the equation will become `(x * y - 30)`, where `y` being the another input introduced.
 We can see the equation is more complex than before.
 Moving forward, instead of subtracting a constant 30, a value from a global variable is used.
 This adds another variable to the equation, and makes it `(x * y - z)`.
 As is the case for global variables, their value can be changed from outside this function, which may lead to different outputs whenever this function is executed.
 This adds to additional complexity in determining correct solution.

 In a real world situation, the functions are much more complex than the above example.
 The increased complexity of the functions can pose significant challenges for symbolic execution.
 Some of the challenges are summarised below:

 - Loops and recursions in a program may lead to *infinite execution tree*
 - Multiple conditional branches or nested conditions may lead to *path explosion*
 - Complex equations generated post symbolic execution may not be solvable by SMT solvers because of their limitations
 - Program is using system calls, library calls or network events which cannot be handled by symbolic execution

 To overcome these challenges, typically, symbolic execution is combined with other techniques such as dynamic execution (also called concrete execution) to mitigate the path explosion problem specific to classical symbolic execution.
 This combination of concrete (actual) and symbolic execution is referred to as *concolic execution* (the name concolic stems from *conc*rete and symb*olic*), sometimes also called as *dynamic symbolic execution*.
 To visualize this, in the above example, we can obtain the value of the global variable by dynamically executing the program and feeding this information into our symbolic execution analysis.
 This extra information will reduce the complexity of our equations and may produce more accurate analysis results.
 Together with improved SMT solvers and current hardware speeds, concolic execution allows to explore paths in medium-size software modules (i.e., on the order of 10s KLOC).
 However, it also comes in handy for supporting de-obfuscation tasks, such as simplifying control flow graphs.
-For example, Jonathan Salwan and Romain Thomas have [shown how to reverse engineer VM-based software protections using Dynamic Symbolic Execution](https://triton.quarkslab.com/files/csaw2016-sos-rthomas-jsalwan.pdf "Jonathan Salwan and Romain Thomas: How Triton can help to reverse virtual machine based software protections") (i.e., using a mix of actual execution traces, simulation, and symbolic execution).
+For example, Jonathan Salwan and Romain Thomas have [shown how to reverse engineer VM-based software protections using Dynamic Symbolic Execution](https://triton.quarkslab.com/files/csaw2016-sos-rthomas-jsalwan.pdf "Jonathan Salwan and Romain Thomas: How Triton can help to reverse virtual machine based software protections")[#JSalwan] (i.e., using a mix of actual execution traces, simulation, and symbolic execution).

 In the Android section, you'll find a walkthrough for cracking a simple license check in an Android application using symbolic execution.

 ### References

 - [#vadla] Ole André Vadla Ravnås, [Anatomy of a code tracer](https://medium.com/@oleavr/anatomy-of-a-code-tracer-b081aadb0df8 "Anatomy of a code tracer")
+- [#JSalwan] Jonathan Salwan and Romain Thomas, [How Triton can help to reverse virtual machine based software protections](https://triton.quarkslab.com/files/csaw2016-sos-rthomas-jsalwan.pdf "How Triton can help to reverse virtual machine based software protections")
 #### OWASP Mobile Top 10 2016

 - [M9 - Reverse Engineering](https://www.owasp.org/index.php/Mobile_Top_10_2016-M9-Reverse_Engineering "M9 - Reverse Engineering")